-The Site does not lie within or near a Conservation Area or an Archaeological Priority Area.
-Brent Town Hall, approximately 570 m north of the Site is Grade II listed.
-Wembley Arena (formerly the Empire Pool), plus some telephone kiosks approximately 470 m to the southwest of the Site are Grade II listed buildings.
 The closest scheduled monument to the Site is a 'Medieval moated site, 454 m south-west of Sudbury Golf Club House', which is approximately 3.2 km to the south west of the Site.
 It is also close to the National Stadium Wembley which is subject to Local Plan policies seeking to protect longer distance views to it and in particular its arch.

-The impact of the scale and height of the proposed buildings through the Design and Access Statement and Townscape and Visual Impact Assessment and Archaeological Report will allow sufficient clarity of impact on the setting of features of historic or cultural importance and Conservation Areas.
+The impact of the scale and height of the proposed buildings through the Design and Access Statement and Townscape and Visual Impact Assessment should allow sufficient clarity of impact on the setting of features of historic or cultural importance and Conservation Areas.

-It is likely for the most part to be visually separated from listed buildings by development currently constructed as well as that likely to be constructed as a result of planning permission 15/5550, plus potentially 17/5097 and 16/1404 and the adjacent proposal 19/2750.
+It is likely for the most part to be visually separated from listed buildings by development already constructed as well as that likely to be constructed as a result of planning permission 15/5550, plus potentially the proposed development at Euro House (21/2989 & 20/2033).
+Supporting information states that the emerging designs represent an improvement of the site in its current use as a waste site.
 The justification of the heights and form of the development together with its impacts on the setting of the stadium/longer distance views can be set out in Design and Access Statement and the Townscape and Visual Impact Assessment.

 The site has already been subject to significant urban development and can be considered to have a generally low archaeological potential for all past periods of human activity.
 Past post depositional impacts are considered severe as a result of previous development.
-An Archaeology Report will be submitted as part of the planning application process.
+Supporting information notes that a programme of archaeological mitigation will be drawn up in consultation with the Greater London Archaeology Advisory Service and that any potential environmental effects can be balanced by the public benefits of the scheme and avoided or minimised by the implementation of the agreed programme of archaeological mitigation fieldwork.

 On the basis of the available information no further archaeological mitigation measures are recommended in this particular instance.